 English speakers might not be able to pick it up, but I'm unsettled by Zhang's decision to replace Toisanese and Cantonese with Mandarin pin yin, just bc may be of her own background.

-There's not much a grappling of the intricacies of many POC as both victims and beneficiaries of settler colonialism.
+There's not much grappling with the intricacies of many POC as both victims and beneficiaries of settler colonialism.

 It's neither a sincere family story nor a historical fiction that respects the experiences of the early Chinese diaspora and their descendants.